yzaya/hedis-analytics/DEVLOG.md

   simply not present in the synthetic data, despite the broader mental illness category (F20-F99) being well represented for FUH and FUM.

-### Current measure set — 8 confirmed, evaluation ongoing
+### Current measure set — 7 confirmed
-COL, AAB, ABA, AMR, FUH, PCR, FUM, IET
+COL, AAB, AMR, FUH, PCR, FUM, IET

-Additional candidates (FUA, APM, OHD, and others) still to be evaluated before the measure list is finalized.
+ABA was later attempted in Phase 6 and dropped — Z68.x BMI documentation codes are absent from the synthetic dataset.
+See Phase 6 for details.

 ### Decisions made